Database — PostgREST

 Pattern matching & membership

-For Postgres-specific column types — array columns, range columns, and full-text search over text:
+For Postgres-specific column types — array columns and full-text search over text:

 Group conditions explicitly with or / and, negate a group with not, or drop

-down to filter to use any PostgREST operator by name when the DSL doesn’t have a
+down to raw to use any PostgREST operator by name when the DSL doesn’t have a

 dedicated helper: